solana-foundation/developer-content/content/guides/games/interact-with-tokens.md

 Additionally, we'll only allow an "admin" to invoke this instruction by defining an `ADMIN_PUBKEY` constant and using it as a constraint.
-Be sure to replace the `ADMIN_PUBKEY` with your Solana Playground wallet public key.
+Be sure to replace the `ADMIN_PUBKEY` with your Solana Playground wallet's public key.

 The `create_mint` instruction requires the following accounts: